muggy8/fontstrap/README.md

 # About Fontstrap
 Fontstrap is a bootstrap plugin(?) that lets you adjust your font size.
 It is intended to be just that with literally nothing else but I think being able to fully control font-size responsively is just too powerful to not make use of elsewhere.
 After all em-units are really great for just about everything.

+<h2>Versions:</h2>
+<p>There are currently 2 versions of the style sheet.
+One set is produced by hand (I wrote it) and the other one is written in LESS and compiled into CSS.
+If you require a different increments/units or what not, I would suggest changing the configs in the LESS version.
+Additionally there's better support for different screen sizes in the less version as it has xl (extra large) and mc(micro) instead of just xs-lg that the current bootstrap standard.
+However if you do not require a different increment, wider scaling support, or smaller adjustments, I would suggest that you use the one I written by hand as that one is slightly cleaner and also much smaller (aka ships faster) which is found in the by-hand folder.</p>

 <h2>Documentations</h2>
 <h3>How to use:</h3>
 <p>class name convention: font-#em, font-#rem, font-"scale"-#em, font-"scale"-up-#em </p>